-"Ms. Manich’s staging was imaginative, freely mingling modern and antiquarian touches in the sets and costumes, and making clever use of shadow play." [-New York Times, September 11, 2013]
+"Ms. Manich’s staging was imaginative, freely mingling modern and antiquarian touches in the sets and costumes." [-New York Times, September 11, 2013]

 "Ms. Manich's blocking was nuanced, in contrast to her bold lighting.
 Puccini's glorious music is, of course, what powers this essentially static plot.
 But she directed a number of movements and glances that gave the action an unaffected atmosphere."